SICKAG/sick_scan/README.md

 This driver should work with all of the following products.

-ROS Device Driver for SICK laser and radar sensors - supported scanner types:
+ROS Device Driver for SICK lidar and radar sensors - supported scanner types: